osmartti/pocket-calculator/README.md

 To open the pocket calculator, open the `index.html` -file with your favourite browser.

 This calculator can do basic **addition**, **substraction**, **division** and **multiplication**.
-There is no number limit on the calculators input field This fulfills the definition of pocket calculator.
+There is no number limit on the calculators input field.
+This fulfills the definition of pocket calculator.

 ### Ideas on improving the calculator: